fostermadeco/pool/README.md

 Currently 5.6 is the only version of Laravel supported.

-Add this to the project's `composer.json` if an OAuth token is being used:
+Add this to the project's repositories array in `composer.json` if an OAuth token is being used:

 ```
 {